Competing ‘State Identities’ & Ethnic Ambiguities

-It is at this point that we enter the quagmire of the Kashmiri identity dialectic which in the UK some pro-independence actors from our region have been pushing as the ‘Kashmiri National Identity Campaign’.
+It is at this point that we enter the quagmire of the Kashmiri identity dialectic which in the UK some pro-independence actors from Azad Kashmir have been pushing as the ‘Kashmiri National Identity Campaign’.
 These individuals are extremely sincere and hardworking.
-They are generous with their time and money, and committed wholeheartedly to any kind of enfranchisement for ‘our’ people who live in a part of ‘Kashmir’ (technically ‘Jammu’) that no one really cares about.
+They are generous with their time and money, and committed wholeheartedly to any kind of enfranchisement for the nationals of divided Kashmir State that no one really cares about.

-They are not, however, imaginative or creative, and neither are they very probing when it comes to deconstructing the conflict and understanding ‘our’ stake in it.
-The mainstay of their followers is just ‘tribal’ whilst many in their ranks are incapable of mobilising their own peers and circles.
+They are not, however, imaginative or creative, and neither are they very probing when it comes to deconstructing the conflict and understanding Azad Kashmir’s stake in it.
+The mainstay of their followers is just tribal whilst many in their ranks are incapable of mobilising their own peers and circles.

 In terms of China, the least problematic of the three countries where state subjects are concerned, its stake in the territorial dispute between India and Pakistan is uninhabited.
-Thus China does not have to contend with unruly ‘state-subjects’ or independence movements.
-Its concerns are limited to manning its borders for geostrategic reasons and diplomatic wrangling with India minus any border skirmishes.
+Thus, China does not have to contend with unruly ‘state-subjects’ or independence movements.
+Its concerns are limited to manning its borders for geostrategic reasons and diplomatic wrangling with India minus the odd border skirmish.

-There are implications here that I will be shortly discussing in chapter 7; suffice to say here, the ‘state subject’ concept is outdated and borne of a colonial age that is being stretched to somehow give us a ‘national identity’.
+There are implications here that I will be shortly discussing in chapter 7; suffice to say here, the state subject concept is outdated and borne of a colonial age that is being stretched to somehow give Azad Kashmiris a national identity.
 In its political-cum-legal context, where the term properly belongs and not in the discourses of ethno-identity-politics, it deals with subordinated classes of ‘persons’ and ‘things’ in a hierarchy imposed by a colonial power.
 In other words, not only are the colony’s ‘permanent residents’ state-subjects but also its cows and produce and bicycles; you should get the point.

 Understandably, those who framed the parameters of this legal-cum-juridical system engineered a status qua that helped perpetuate their rule.
-They would be surprised to learn that the term is being used as the basis of an illusory national identity by the multitude of tribal and Zamindar communities ‘whose lands’ they had originally colonised especially in the absence of a shared sense of belonging.
+They would be surprised to learn that the term is being used as the basis of an illusory national identity by the multitude of tribal and Zamindar communities whose lands they had colonised especially in the absence of a shared sense of belonging.

 The ‘State’s “Subjects”’; Servitude and illusory “Kashmiri” Nationality